earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Not bad for a language written in 1977!
 </div>

-### Awk If Else
+### Awk `If` `Else`

-The thing I hate about amazon reviews is that every book review I look at is somehow rated between 3.0 and 4.5 stars.
-Let's rescale things in terms of the average.
-Maybe if we normalize the reviews it will be easier to judge how good or bad 3.77 for MockingJay is.
+I hate how every book on Amazon has a star rating between 3.0 and 4.5 stars.
+It makes it hard to judge purely based on numbers.
+So let's rescale things in terms of the average.
+Maybe if we normalize the reviews, it will be easier to judge how good or bad 3.77 for Mockingjay is.

-First I need to calculate the global average like this
+First, I need to calculate the global average like this
 ``` awk
 {
     # Global Average